 Periodontal disease is an infection of the bone and tissues of the mouth.

 When left untreated, periodontal disease can cause teeth to loosen and fall out, heart attack, stroke, or other cardiovascular issues.
 If a dentist fails to identify periodontal disease or gingivitis which can turn into periodontal disease, they are failing to protect the patient from the resulting conditions.

-In the lawsuits surrounding periodontal disease, the dentists failed to have routine x-rays which would identify periodontal disease.
+In the lawsuits surrounding the periodontal disease, the dentists failed to have routine x-rays which would identify periodontal disease.

 6. Anesthesia Complications

-For most fatalities, anesthesia complications are tied with problems related to tooth extraction.
+For most fatalities, anesthesia complications are tied to problems related to tooth extraction.

 Adults and children have died as a result of anesthesia complications.
 Patients can die from surgery if they experience malignant hyperthermia, which is a high fever that results from the anesthesia.
 It is the oral surgeon’s job to keep an eye out for the symptoms of this condition and treat it immediately.